German public service broadcaster RBB (Rundfunk Berlin-Brandenburg) has embraced Snapchat to launch a news service targeting 14 to 18 year-olds.

 Funk distributes its content via a range of platforms including Snapchat, Facebook, Instagram YouTube and the Web.
 It was conceived as a more effective way to reach younger viewers than a proposed TV channel for 14 to 29 year-olds.
 It also offers rising talent a new way to attract a digital audience, via an advertising-free alternative to commercial MCNs.

-Access in-depth analysis, broadcaster strategies, full Snapchat timeline, key data: 110 pages, 27 tables and charts.
+Access in-depth analysis, broadcasters’ strategies, Snapchat TV shows and new formats, advertising opportunities and key data: 133 pages, 29 tables and charts.